nitrico/MapViewPager/README.md

         app:mapGravity="1"
         app:mapOffset="56dp" />
 ```

-3. find the view in your activity then and call `mapViewPager.start(this, adapter);` or `mapViewPager.start(this, adapter, callback);` passing the AppCompatActivity (or FragmentActivity) and MapViewPager.Adapter (or MapViewPager.MultiAdapter) instances.
+3. Find the view in your activity then and call `mapViewPager.start(this, adapter);` or `mapViewPager.start(this, adapter, callback);` passing the AppCompatActivity (or FragmentActivity) and MapViewPager.Adapter (or MapViewPager.MultiAdapter) instances.
 You can also pass a MapViewPager.Callback instance to get notified when the GoogleMap object is created and working.

 ##### XML attributes